Benefits of Drinking Pu’er Tea Long-Term

 How to Drink Pu'er Tea

-1. Prepare the tea utensils and tea leaves: Choose a or cup suitable for brewing ripe Pu'er tea and prepare an appropriate amount of ripe Pu'er tea leaves.
+1. Prepare the tea utensils and tea leaves: Choose a or cup suitable for ripe Pu'er tea and prepare an appropriate amount of ripe Pu'er tea leaves.

 2. Warm the utensils: Rinse the tea utensils with hot water to warm them up and remove impurities.